Taxation of international executives

 The extent of liability to Sri Lanka tax on earnings depends on the individual’s residence status in Sri Lanka.
 Residents are taxed on worldwide income.
 Non-residents (including expatriate employees) are taxed on Sri Lankan-source income only.
 Profits and income derived from outside Sri Lanka by a dual citizen or a citizen of Sri Lanka who holds a permanent residency status in a foreign country will be exempt from income tax in Sri Lanka.
 The maximum tax rate in Sri Lanka is 24 percent from the year of assessment 2011/12 onwards.
 Employment income accruing to a person is taxed at a maximum rate of 16% effective from year of assessment 2015/16.

 With effect from 1 April 2008, all expatriate employees are taxed at the tax rates applicable to resident employees.
-Offshore income of non citizen employees rendering services in Sri Lanka is also exempt from tax.
+Offshore income of non citizen employees employed in any undertaking in Sri Lanka is also exempt from tax.
+This exemption will be withdrawn under the new regime.

 The tax year ends on 31 March.